DEFRA/adp-helm-library/README.md

 A K8s `ConfigMap` object object to host non-sensitive container configuration data.

-A basic usage of this object template would involve the creation of `templates/containter-config-map.yaml` in the parent Helm chart (e.g. `ffc-microservice`), which should include the `data` map containing the configuration data:
+A basic usage of this object template would involve the creation of `templates/containter-config-map.yaml` in the parent Helm chart (e.g. `adp-microservice`), which should include the `data` map containing the configuration data:

 ```
 {{- include "adp-helm-library.containter-config-map" (list . "adp-microservice.containter-config-map") -}}